Let's talk about I-o-T

 Manufacturing sectors are all about sensors, actuation, and automation.
 Most of these assembly functions are standalone machines designed to perform a certain task.
 Even the most advanced assembly line is not truly fully automated.
 This is why IoT as a function of these coupled with Machine Learning could prove very useful to the overall efficiency and reliability of the system.
 Sensors could be extended and integrated with one another to regulate the entire line from start to finish.
 This could improve the accountability of parts and follow the accuracy of the process from start to finish.
 A.I. or Machine Learning implemented here could take over the role of a management service capable of instructing manual labour on the floor on areas that need improvement or even the part of the assembly line facing issues like bottle-necking and where most of the unreliable parts are produced.
 From car assembly lines to the circuit board.
 Calculating and measuring the wear and tear of equipment such as drills and cutters to optimize both the production framework and equipment reliability.

 From an environmental point of the thing, the internet of things is a good way to make power consumption more efficient.
 Of course, we think power conservation simply instigates power companies to increase their rates as a direct response to lower profit margins.
 It can also be said not eating meat is just as effective in reducing greenhouse gases, but humour us.
 Solar panels and a wind turbine that turn to face the direction most efficient for the collection of energy and improve electricity generated.
 Homes that have temperature control could measure what time you will arrive at home and only prepare your home in preparation for your arrival.
 Comfort and functionality all rolled into one.
 But seriously, eating less meat will help a lot as well.
 And we digress again.
 Which brings us to our little animal friends and the species that are in danger of disappearing from the face of our planet.
 We would monitor the atmosphere, water, food, temperature, and movement.
 Conservation efforts could monitor their habitats and provide real-time data to wildlife conservation organizations.
 We could better understand what is needed for the survival of these species and how to improve their ability to thrive.
 Re-introduction into the wild would be much easier.
 Currently, there are many wild animals tagged manually by wildlife conservation organizations and if we can do that in a manner where we would not have to interfere too much in their daily routine, this could help further improve any effort made.
 In the essence of it, the real internet of things is an expansion of our internet yet it may not necessarily be so.
 It can operate in an intranet and might be even more secure and effective in that manner.
 But the realistic adoption is going to be mixing the old and the new to make it work for humankind.
 Standards are being rolled out and barbecues that can measure how well done your meat is via a Bluetooth app are already here.
 So it does look like it is here to stay, but we feel it has not truly been adopted to its potential as of yet.
 Numerous studies and research money are poured into IoT, investors and companies are weighing the real value and return on investment as they should.
 From a user's perspective, it is simple, it needs to work.
 For us we will only use something not because it is a new thing (which we probably still will until the novelty wears away), we need it to assist us in our everyday life.
 IoT enthusiasts and companies that are willing to adopt it must understand this.
 Does a Bluetooth signal sent from a needle pronged into meat in a barbecue really a good application of this concept.
 No doubt it is very cool that it can do that, but it does seem to do very little for all the complications that will arise.
 From the wear and tear of equipment exposed to high levels of heat in the barbecue, to the unreliability of Bluetooth connections and syncing issues.
 And lastly, do we really need to know if our steak is done the way we want as opposed to just timing meat.
 We don't know what the masses want, it does feel like not a really sustainable application.
 The novelty will wear off and the device will be abandoned.
 Another donation to the many electronic types of equipment in the garbage pile or storage box.
 What we know for sure, IoT is happening and it will happen.
 It is more promising than cryptocurrency, but that is another nutshell altogether.
-And with that, adieu.
+Thank you so much for reading 'Let's talk about iOT' with us.